emhill/151-Su15/src/morea/12.arrays/pwod.md

         int value = 10;
         System.out.format(format, value);

   * *Optional:* Want all your numbers to line up relative to the length of the largest value?
+Figure out the length of your longest number:

         String.valueOf(biggest).length();